djboni/zig-raylib/README.md

     },
     ```

-- Bring the external library dependency into the build.zig
+- Bring the external dependency into your build.zig

   ```zig
       const raylib_dep = b.dependency("raylib", .{